Justinzpk/Runescapeguide/authenticator-verbose.md

     - Use magic prayer.
     - Use a mind bomb to start, and then once every level up.
     - Use water strike while you have the runes, then air strike, then melee if needed.
     - Drop tinder box, beer glasses, and water runes last.
-(Keeping 25 bones, ashes, air/mind runes)
+(Keeping 25 bones, ashes, air/mind runes) **Should have full inventory**
 - Run to Draynor bank.
     - **[BANK]**: Coins, onions, red berries, wood leaves, bucket of water, flour, ashes, 3 beers, 3 wool, skirt
     - ![bank](https://i.imgur.com/heAeHxO.png)